 Regional Work with Western Regional Air Partnership (WRAP): In late 2010, WRAP initiated the West-wide Jump-start Air Quality Modeling Study (WestJumpAQMS).
-The study’s goals were to develop the next generation of regional air quality modeling databases for ozone, PM 2.5, visibility and deposition planning in the western U.S and to provide information on the role of interstate and international transport to ozone and PM 2.5 under current and potential future NAAQS.
-The study looked at PM 2.5 annual source apportionment but did not look at the transport of lead, NO2 or SO2.
-We looked at Appendix E of the study (State Contributions to Modeled Annual PM 2.5 concentrations in 2008 by Monitoring Site).
-We reviewed the total annual PM 2.5 modeled concentrations in all the counties in the state of Washington, California, Idaho, Nevada, and as far away as Wyoming.
-While Clark and Skamania counties in Washington may be impacted by Oregon’s PM2.5 emissions, since Washington does not have annual PM2.5 nonattainment area and has not had any violations of the standard in the past 3 years, those impacts do not result in Oregon’s contribution to nonattainment or violations of annual PM2.5 standard in the state of Washington.
+The goal of the study was to develop the next generation of regional air quality modeling databases for ozone, PM2.5, visibility and deposition planning in the western U.S and to provide information on the role of interstate and international transport to ozone and PM2.5 under current and potential future NAAQS.
+The study looked at PM2.5 annual source apportionment but did not look at the transport of lead, NO2 or SO2.
+DEQ reviewed Appendix E, State Contributions to Modeled Annual PM 2.5 Concentrations in 2008 by Monitoring Site, and the total annual PM2.5 modeled concentrations in all the counties in the state of Washington, California, Idaho, Nevada, and as far away as Wyoming.
+Clark and Skamania counties in Washington may be impacted by Oregon’s PM2.5 emissions from Georgia Pacific Consumer Products located in Clatskanie.
+However, Washington does not have an annual PM2.5 nonattainment area and has not had any violations of the PM2.5 NAAQS in the past 3 years.
+Any potential impact does not result in Oregon’s contribution to nonattainment or violations of annual PM2.5 standard in the state of Washington.
 The impacts by Oregon to other neighboring states were insignificant.

-Consultation with Neighboring States: In March 2015, DEQ contacted its neighboring states (Nevada, Idaho, Washington, Nevada and California) regarding the potential transport of air emissions across state boundaries.
-Other than wildfires, California is not aware or any Oregon air emissions that affect Northern California.
-Based on Washington’s recent interstate transport report, Oregon’s emissions are not significantly affecting Washington.
+Consultation with Neighboring States: In March 2015, DEQ contacted the air quality agencies in neighboring states via email – Adele Malone (Nevada), Mike Edwards (Idaho), Sylvia Vanderspek (California), and Paul Mairose (Washington) - regarding the potential transport of air emissions (NO2, SO2, Pb and PM2.5) across state boundaries, and they informed DEQ that emissions from Oregon do not appear to be impacting their states in a significant way.
+Specifically, other than wildfires, California is not aware of any Oregon air emissions that affect Northern California.
+Washington’s recent interstate transport report indicates Oregon’s emissions are not significantly affecting Washington.
 Idaho reported that since they do not have a lead, NO2 or SO2 non-attainment area, they do not believe Oregon is affecting Idaho.
 Due to the lack of any nonattainment or maintenance areas for the listed pollutants, Nevada concludes that emissions from Oregon are not currently affecting air quality in any significant way.

 VI.
 Conclusion

-Based upon the Oregon 2011 emissions inventory, 2011-2013 design values, long-term trends, 2010 WRAP study, and consultation with neighboring states, DEQ finds no evidence to suggest that Oregon emissions of NO2, SO2, Pb and PM2.5 significantly contribute to exceedances or violations of NAAQS, or cause adverse effects in the neighboring states.
+Based upon the Oregon’s emissions inventory, air monitoring data and consultation with neighboring state air agencies, DEQ finds no evidence to suggest that Oregon emissions of NO2, SO2, Pb and PM2.5 significantly contribute to exceedances or violations of NAAQS, or cause adverse effects in the neighboring states.

-In conclusion, in accordance with section 110(a)(2)(D)(i)(I), the current SIP contains adequate provisions prohibiting any source or other type of emissions activity within Oregon from emitting air pollutants that will contribute significantly to nonattainment of the applicable NAAQS in any other state or interfere with maintenance of the applicable NAAQS in any other state.
+In conclusion, in accordance with section 110(a)(2)(D)(i)(I), the current Oregon SIP contains adequate provisions to prohibit any source or other type of emissions activity within Oregon from emitting air pollutants that will contribute significantly to nonattainment of the applicable NAAQS in any other state or interfere with maintenance of the applicable NAAQS in any other state.